wpmvc/routing/README.md

 ## Requirement

 WpMVC routing requires a dependency injection (DI) container.
 We do not use any hard-coded library, so you can choose to use any DI library you prefer.
-However, it is important to follow our DI structure, which includes having the `set`, `get`, and `call` methods in your DI container.
+However, it is important to follow our DI structure, which includes having the `set` and `get` methods in your DI container.

-We recommend using [PHP-DI](https://php-di.org/) as it already has these 3 methods implemented in the package.
+We recommend using [symfony/dependency-injection](https://symfony.com/doc/current/components/dependency_injection.html) as it already has these 3 methods implemented in the package.

 ### Methods structure
 Here is the structure of the methods that your DI container should have in order to work with WpMVC routing: